Skip to content

 This is an ongoing process that may be done through various stages of the life cycle of a document although it is of particular relevance to evaluate the historical and informative importance of the record before entering it into the national archives fond.

+The review of departmental records.
 The archive also collects private records of relevance

 Accession